fenclmar/Rgauge/README.md

 # Rgauge
 Functions for tipping bucket rain gauge calibration and data processing.
-Designed specifically for rain gauges and weather stations manufactured by FIEDLER AMS s.r.o. (https://www.fiedler.company/)
+Designed specifically for rain gauges and weather stations manufactured by FIEDLER AMS s.r.o. (https://www.fiedler.company/), nevertheless, it should be applicable also tipping bucket rain gauges of other types.

 # Instalation
 The repo is currently not ready to be directly compiled to R package.
 Install function by sourcing the lib_RGcalib.r file.